PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 > ## Non-default settings in the installation are:
 > - For the OpenFOAM installation to understand the use of the system-MPI (MPICH in this case), we need to modify the default settings
 >
-> - We also need to modify the indication for the path of installation
+> - We also recommend to modify the path for the OpenFOAM installation
 >
-> - And the indication for the path where user's solvers and development will be stored
+> - We also recommend the path where the user's own solvers and libraries will be stored (`WM_PROJECT_USER_DIR`)
 >
-> - All those setting need to be indicated in the files `bashrc` and `prefs.sh`
+> - These three modifications are set in the files `bashrc` and `prefs.sh`
 >
 {: .callout}